Homotopy groups of cubical sets: Abstract homotopy theory

-\item a \emph{right homotopy} from $f$ to $g$ is a map $H \from X \to PY$ such that the following diagram commutes.
+commutes. \item a \emph{right homotopy} from $f$ to $g$ is a map $H \from X \to PY$ from $X$ to the path object on $Y$ such that the diagram

-\end{enumerate} \end{definition} \begin{proposition}[{\cite[Prop.~1.2.5]{hovey}}] For $X, Y \in \cat{M}$, if $X$ is cofibrant and $Y$ is fibrant then the notions of left and right homotopy coincide and form an equivalence relation on maps $X \to Y$. \noproof \end{proposition} With this, given a cofibrant object $X \in \cat{M}$ and a fibrant object $Y \in \cat{M}$, we refer to both a left and right homotopy between maps $X \to Y$ as simply a \emph{homotopy}.
-This notion of homotopy naturaly gives rise to a notion of homotopy equivalence. \begin{definition} Let $X, Y \in \cat{M}$ be both fibrant and cofibrant.
+commutes. \end{enumerate} \end{definition} \begin{proposition}[{\cite[Prop.~1.2.5]{hovey}}] For $X, Y \in \cat{M}$, if $X$ is cofibrant and $Y$ is fibrant then the notions of left and right homotopy coincide and form an equivalence relation on maps $X \to Y$. \noproof \end{proposition} With this, given a cofibrant object $X \in \cat{M}$ and a fibrant object $Y \in \cat{M}$, we refer to both a left and right homotopy between maps $X \to Y$ as simply a \emph{homotopy}.
+This notion of homotopy naturally gives rise to a notion of homotopy equivalence. \begin{definition} Let $X, Y \in \cat{M}$ be both fibrant and cofibrant.
 A map $f \from X \to Y$ is a \emph{homotopy equivalence} if there exist \begin{enumerate} \item a map $g \from Y \to X$; \item a homotopy from $gf$ to $\id[X]$; \item a homotopy from $fg$ to $\id[Y]$. \end{enumerate} \end{definition} We have that a map between objects which are fibrant and cofibrant is a homotopy equivalence precisely when it is a weak equivalence. \begin{theorem}[{\cite[Prop.~1.2.8]{hovey}}] Let $X, Y \in \cat{M}$ be fibrant and cofibrant.
-A map $f \from X \to Y$ is a homotopy equivalence if and only if it is a weak equivalence. \noproof \end{theorem} We apply \cref{thm:wequiv_is_htpy_equiv} to the case of pointed model categories; that is, the slice model category $1 \downarrow \cat{M}$ under the terminal object (which is an instance of the model category described in \cref{slice_model_structure}).
-We write $(X,x)$ for an object $x \from 1 \to X$ in $1 \downarrow \cat{M}$ and $(X,x) \to (Y,y)$ for a morphism from $(X,x)$ to $(Y,y)$ in $1 \downarrow \cat{M}$. \begin{corollary} Let $X, Y \in \cat{M}$ be fibrant and cofibrant and $1 \in \cat{M}$ be terminal.
-A map $(X,x) \to (Y,y)$ in $1 \downarrow \cat{M}$ is a homotopy equivalence if and only if the underlying map $X \to Y$ is a weak equivalence in $\cat{M}$. \noproof \end{corollary}
+A map $f \from X \to Y$ is a homotopy equivalence if and only if it is a weak equivalence. \noproof \end{theorem} We apply \cref{thm:wequiv_is_htpy_equiv} to the case of a pointed model category $\pt{\cat{M}}$; that is, the slice model category $1 \downarrow \cat{M}$ under the terminal object (which is an instance of the model category described in \cref{slice_model_structure}).
+We write $(X,x)$ for an object $x \from 1 \to X$ in $\pt{\cat{M}}$ and $(X,x) \to (Y,y)$ for a morphism from $(X,x)$ to $(Y,y)$ in $\pt{\cat{M}}$. \begin{corollary} Let $\pt{\cat{M}}$ be a pointed model category and $(X,x), (Y,y) \in \pt{\cat{M}}$ be fibrant and cofibrant.
+A map $(X,x) \to (Y,y)$ is a homotopy equivalence if and only if the underlying map $X \to Y$ is a weak equivalence in $\cat{M}$. \noproof \end{corollary}